Odaenathus' Sasanian campaigns: Odaenathus' Campaigns

 Following Shapur I's capture of Caesar Valerian in 260 CE, Odaenathus sent the Persian king a diplomatic message with gifts carried by a large caravan of camels.
 Shapur, overcome by arrogance after his great victory, was filled with indignation at Odaenathus' perceived lack of reverence and ordered the gifts thrown into the Euphrates, saying:

 Who is Odaenathus?
 And from what land is he that he should direct this message to his master?
 Let him come immediately if he wishes to lighten the punishment that will befall him, and let him prostrate himself before me after his hands are bound behind his back!

-After Odaenathus heard of this insult, he quickly gathered his forces and launched a surprise attack that he catastrophically defeated the Sasanians.
-As Some historians, however, have raised doubts on the exaggeration of this event.
+After Odaenathus heard of this insult, he quickly gathered his forces and launched a surprise attack that defeated the Sasanians but some historians, however, have raised doubts on the exaggeration of this event.
 Acting from the very beginning as Gallienus's general and commanding Roman legions alongside his own forces, Odaenathus began the systematic reconquest of lost Roman territory almost immediately after Shapur had advanced westward from Mesopotamia.
 His army, composed primarily of light foot archers, heavy cataphracts, lancers, and irregular Arabian cavalry, proved highly effective in harassing the Persian retreat.
 The Palmyrene prince defeated Shapur himself and pursued the fleeing Sasanians as far as Ctesiphon, forcing them to abandon most of their Roman spoils and capturing members of the royal family, including the king's concubines and a great amount of booty.
 Following his success against the retreating Sasanians, Odaenathus moved decisively against the usurpers who had proclaimed themselves in the east.

 Odaenathus besieged and defeated Quietus at Emesa, where the local population killed the pretender.
 For these services, Gallienus appointed him as dux, Corrector Totius Orientis, Dux Romanorum, and Imperator – effectively 'Marshal of the East' – granting him extensive military and civil authority over Syria and the surrounding regions, including the capacity to give orders to governors in Syria and Mesopotamia.